 Having a corporate card and an automated spend-management platform that provides advanced controls for business allows you to set built-in budgets by user or department.
 Benefits include:

-Real-time visibility over spend data – Know who is spending what, where, and how much in a moment.
+- Real-time visibility over spend and financial data – Know who is spending what, where, and how much in a moment.

-Empower managers to oversee their team’s spend – Managers can keep tabs of their team’s spending habits as they occur.
+- Empower managers to oversee their team’s spend – Managers can keep tabs on their team’s spending habits as they occur.
 These figures can be compared against your budget and P&L sheets to gauge your financial situation.

-Automatic sync with accounting platforms – Reconciling your spend is seamless, thanks to built-in synergization with major accounting softwares like Quickbooks and Xero.
+- Automatic sync with accounting platforms – Reconciling your spend is seamless, thanks to built-in synergy with major accounting and financial management software like Quickbooks and Xero.

 Ramp’s platform is flexible and works with operations both large and small.
-Configurations are customizable, allowing you to tailor it according to your specific business needs.
+Configurations are customizable, allowing you to tailor them according to your specific business needs.

 The two biggest kinds of challenges you’ll face?
-Evolution and turbulence.
+Internal and external changes.

 As your company and capital structure grow over time, there are bound to be changes to its internal dynamics.
 These changes can present challenges for all facets of business, and financial management is no exception.